GLOSSARY

 Typical areas of application

-In addition to lighting, extra-low voltage applications can also be found in:
+In addition to lighting, applications with safety extra-low voltage can also be found in many other technical areas.
+These include, among others:

 • Intercom systems and doorbells